zebkane/Simple-Game-Engine/README.md

 Here the ```title``` property is given a value of ```"A New Game"```.
 These custom properties can be chained together to add more.

-When using the engine and creating class instances for your game you will see many property names repeat.
+When using the engine to and createing class instances for your game you will see many property names repeat.
 These names will be defined below and will always remain the same no matter the class instance.

 The ```pos``` property, representing the position, takes an object that contains the properties ```x``` and ```y``` representing the x and y position of the item.

 The ```s``` property, representing size, takes an object that contains the properties ```w``` and ```h``` representing the width and height of the item.

-The ```name``` property takes a string and will set the item's name to the given value.
+The ```name``` property takes a string and will set the items name to the given value.

-The ```color``` property takes a string representing a valid CSS color name, HEX code, or RGB value, and will set the color of the item to the given value.
+The ```color``` property takes a string representing a valid CSS color name, HEX code, or RGB value, and will set the items color to the given value.

 The ```img``` property takes a string representing an image path or a URL to an image.
-It will set the item's image to the given value.
+It will set the items image to the given value.

 ### ```engine.Game```